2023 OFC U-17 Championship

 The 2023 OFC U-17 Championship was the 19th edition of the OFC U-16/U-17 Championship, the biennial international youth football championship organised by the Oceania Football Confederation (OFC) for the men's under-16/under-17 national teams of Oceania.

 The OFC announced on 4 March 2021 that the 2021 OFC U-17 Championship (originally the 2020 OFC U-16 Championship), which would have been hosted by Fiji, had been cancelled due to the COVID-19 pandemic, and Fiji would be retained to host the next edition in 2022.

-New Zealand, the seven-time defending champions, successfully defend their title, by won 1-0 the final over New Caledonia and both teams qualified for the 2023 FIFA U-17 World Cup in Peru as the OFC representatives.
+New Zealand, the seven-time defending champions, successfully defend their title, by won 1–0 the final over New Caledonia and both teams qualified for the 2023 FIFA U-17 World Cup in Indonesia as the OFC representatives.

 Teams

 10 of the 11 FIFA-affiliated national teams from the OFC were eligible to enter the tournament.
 Solomon Islands were excluded from taking part by the OFC Disciplinary and Ethics Committee in regards to the 2018 OFC U-16 Championship.

 Starting from 2020, male youth tournaments no longer have a four-team qualifying stage, and all teams compete in one tournament.

 Note: All appearance statistics include those in the qualifying stage (2016 and 2018).